JoernT/AppBlueprint/README.md

 ### Change name, version and description of the app

 Variables for the build process can be defined in `package.json`.
-You should adapt the values for name, version and description fields
+You should adapt the values for name, version and description.

 ### Optimizing JavaScript